-Mystic River, an acclaimed mystery-drama based on Dennis Lehane’s novel of the same name, stars Sean Penn, Tim Robbins, and Kevin Bacon as three men who grew up together.
-After a shared childhood tragedy, the three drift apart but reunite after one of them suffers a horrible family tragedy.
+Mystic River, an acclaimed mystery-drama based on Dennis Lehane’s novel of the same name, stars Sean Penn, Tim Robbins and Kevin Bacon as three men who grew up together.
+After a shared childhood incident, the three drift apart but reunite after one of them suffers a terrible family tragedy.
 The movie is partially filmed in East Boston, most notably along the Tobin Bridge, and at a grocery store on K Street in South Boston.

-Winner of the Academy Award for Best Picture, Spotlight is based on the Boston Globe‘s uncovering of the massive child molestation scandal by numerous Roman Catholic priests in the Boston area in the early 2000s.
-The series of investigative stories by the Spotlight team (played by Mark Ruffalo, Rachel McAdams, Michael Keaton) won them the 2003 Pulitzer Prize for Public Service.
+Winner of the Academy Award for Best Picture in 2016, Spotlight is based on the Boston Globe’s uncovering of the massive child molestation scandal by numerous Roman Catholic priests in the Boston area in the early 2000s.
+The series of investigative stories by the Spotlight team (played by Mark Ruffalo, Rachel McAdams and Michael Keaton) won them the 2003 Pulitzer Prize for Public Service.
 Though most of the filming takes place in Ontario, Canada, some scenes are filmed at the Boston Globe and at Figueroa’s Market on Parker Street in Roxbury.

-While many of Boston’s movies are crime-filled, dramatic, or based on horrible real-life events, Ted takes a raunchy departure.
+While many of Boston’s movies are crime-filled dramas, or based on tragic real-life events, Ted takes a raunchy departure.
 This comedy follows John Bennett (Mark Wahlberg), whose childhood wish of his teddy bear (voiced by Seth MacFarlane) coming to life comes true.
 He must now decide between his relationship with Ted and his relationship with his girlfriend, Lori (Mila Kunis).
-The movie is filmed around Boston, with Lori’s and John’s apartment on Chandler Street, and a restaurant scene is filmed at Sorellina.
+The movie is filmed around Boston, with Lori’s and John’s apartment on Chandler Street, and a restaurant scene filmed at Sorellina.

 Fever Pitch (2005)

-In this romantic comedy, Lindsay (Drew Barrymore) finds herself stuck in the middle of her relationship with Ben (Jimmy Fallon) and his relationship and passion for the Red Sox.
-Fever Pitch shot some scenes at Fenway Park and around Boston, including a scene at East Boston High School.
+In this romantic comedy, Lindsay (Drew Barrymore) finds herself stuck in the middle of her relationship with Ben (Jimmy Fallon) and his passion for the Red Sox.
+Fever Pitch was originally a book and later a film about Arsenal football club’s miraculous title win in 1989, with the remake moving to Fenway Park and around Boston.

 The Boondock Saints (1999)